 5. Bottle – The bottles screw onto the bottle of the breast shield.
 They can also be used to store breast milk in until you are ready to use it or you can transfer the milk into storage bags.

-How to Use the Medela Pump in Style Breast Pump
+Continue Reading: How to Assemble and User your Medela Pump in Style Breast Pump